yuramummy/frontend-project-lvl1/README.md

 ### Hexlet frontend-project-1:

 <h1>Brain Games</h1>
 <p>'Brain Games' includes five games.
-The player has to answer three questions correctly, in case of an error the game is stopped.</p>
+The player has to answer three questions correctly, in case of error the game will stop.</p>

 ## Setup
 To setup games clone this repository and enter the commands: